Royal Palace of Madrid

-The palace is on the site of a bygone Muslim-era fortress constructed by Emir Muhammad I of Córdoba in the 9th century.
-The imposing Alcázar of Madrid provided both a safe for the royal treasure and a habitual residence to the Trastámara monarchs in the late Middle Ages.
-Having endured substantial expansion works during the 16th century, the royal alcázar remained on the site until it burned down on 24 December 1734.
-A new palace was then built from scratch on the same site on behalf of the Bourbon dynasty.
-Construction spanned the years 1738 to 1755 and followed a Berniniesque design by Filippo Juvarra and Giovanni Battista Sacchetti in cooperation with Ventura Rodríguez, Francesco Sabatini, and Martín Sarmiento.
-During the Second Spanish Republic the building was known as "Palacio Nacional".
+The palace is located on Bailén Street in the western part of central Madrid, east of the Manzanares River, and is accessible from Ópera metro station.
+The former Alcázar of Madrid, built on the site of a bygone Muslim-era fortress dating to the 9th century, served both as a secure repository for the royal treasure and as a habitual residence of the Trastámara monarchs in the late Middle Ages.
+After undergoing substantial expansion works during the 16th century, the Royal Alcázar remained on the site until it burned down on 24 December 1734.
+A new, larger and more sumptuous palace was then built from scratch on the same site for the Bourbon dynasty.
+Construction took place between 1738 and 1755, and followed a Berniniesque design by Filippo Juvarra and Giovanni Battista Marchetti, in cooperation with Ventura Rodríguez, Francesco Sabatini, and Martín Sarmiento.
+During the Second Spanish Republic, the building was known as the Palacio Nacional.

+The exterior of the palace is characterized by a late Baroque classicism.
+The main façade, facing the Plaza de la Armería, rises above a rusticated base and is articulated by giant-order columns and pilasters, with a contrast between grey granite and white limestone.
+The palace is framed by several ceremonial and landscaped spaces, including the Plaza de Oriente, the Sabatini Gardens beside its northern façade, and the Campo del Moro gardens to the west.

-The interior of the palace is notable for its wealth of art and the use of many types of fine materials in the construction and the decoration of its rooms.
-It includes paintings by artists such as Caravaggio, Juan de Flandes, Francisco de Goya, and Diego Velázquez, and frescoes by Giovanni Battista Tiepolo, Corrado Giaquinto, and Anton Raphael Mengs.
-Many of the paintings at some time hung in the palace as part of the Spanish royal collection are exhibited elsewhere, especially in the Prado Museum and the Royal Collections Gallery, both in Madrid.
+The interior of the palace is notable for its wealth of art and the use of many types of fine materials in the construction and decoration of its rooms.
+Among its many rooms are the Main Staircase, the Throne Room, the Hall of Halberdiers, the Hall of Columns, the State Dining Room, the Rococo Gasparini Room, the Royal Chapel, the Royal Library, the Royal Pharmacy, and other rooms of historical and artistic interest.
+The decoration also includes paintings by artists such as Caravaggio, Juan de Flandes, Francisco de Goya, and Diego Velázquez, and frescoes by Giovanni Battista Tiepolo, Corrado Giaquinto, and Anton Raphael Mengs.

-Other collections of great historical and artistic importance preserved in the building include the Royal Armoury of Madrid, porcelain, watches, furniture, silverware, and the world's only complete Stradivarius string quintet.
+Other collections of great historical and artistic importance preserved in the building include the Royal Armoury of Madrid, which houses one of the most important and largest collections of arms and armours; porcelain, watches, furniture, silverware, and the world's only complete Stradivarius string quintet.